Poholos/poholos/README.md

 a legacy advertisement (heard by every node) and oversized wire version 1 via BLE 5 extended advertising, and each scans with extended scanning, which receives both.
 Windows TX is capped ~156 bytes by the test adapter;
 the micro:bit carries the full ~200.
-Linux (the test box is BLE 4.2-only) and macOS remain version-0 senders.
+Linux (my test box is BLE 4.2-only) and macOS remain version-0 senders.
 Short messages stay version 0, so the mesh stays fully connected regardless of who speaks version 1.

-The remaining piece is runtime per-adapter TX-cap detection on Windows (today a conservative constant).
-Linux/macOS extended-advertising senders would need BLE 5 hardware to develop against.

 ## Verifying a fresh checkout